 Ready to choose a solution and get to work – not so fast!
 Discussing a technology opportunity with other growers and experts is a good idea.

 First, consider the operator.
 Is it you or a hired employee?
 A technology solution that is not intuitive to the person using the machine or corresponding equipment will have a steep adoption curve from the start.
 I have personally seen farm operations choose great technology advancements only to have them hard for operations and partners to manage.
-Including operators in the decision-making process may help choosing an innovation that will see more immediate use and management integration.
+Including operators in the decision-making process may help to choose an innovation that will see more immediate use and management integration.

 Next, while a partner equipment dealership may have biases, it is not a bad idea to consult with its technology experts all the same.
 The choice between solutions could come down to which integrate with pre-existing equipment, farm software, and tech solutions already integrated on a machine.
 In addition, it may be a great solution but if it is redundant with something already in the tractor, it may just add more clutter and cost without producing great results.

-Another consideration is consulting with local offices that might be willing to cost share on technologies that have environmental benefits (such as Conservation Districts and NRCS).
+Another consideration is consulting with local offices that might be willing to cost-share on technologies that have environmental benefits (such as Conservation Districts and NRCS).
 These groups may also help advocate early for new technologies and have them be included in the future of programming considerations or at least may offer funding resources for adoption.

 Lastly, we all know those early technology adopters – so use them as a resource.
 Users willing to share their stories may be the best help in finding the right solution.
 It may also be a way to avoid making the same mistakes they made.